Thunderful Group: History

 In November 2022, Thunderful acquired British developer Jumpship, creator of Somerville, for an undisclosed sum.
 On 17 January 2024 Thunderful cut 20% of its workforce, amounting to around 100 layoffs.
 In March 2024, the Thunderful Group announced its plan to divest HeadUp Games and later in April 2024, it was announced that Nordic Game Supply will also be divested.

 In May 2024, Thunderful announced they would close Stage Clear Studios as part of a restructuring effort.
 It was also announced that Thunderful Group plans to divest the complete distribution business, which includes AMO Toys and Bergsala, to Bergsala NDP AB.
 The plan is to transform Thunderful Group into a company with focus on game development and game publishing.

 Atari SA planned an investment into Thunderful in July 2025, which would give Atari around 82% of the controlling shares in the company.
 As part of this acquisition, Atari plans to restructure Thunderful and its five studios.
 Shareholders of Thunderful Group approved the acquisition by Atari SA on August 28, 2025, making Atari its majority shareholder.
+By 19 December, Atari's stake increased to 90.2%, and on 9 February 2026, Atari announced that Thunderful would be delisted from the Nasdaq First North.